xbeat/Machine-Learning/README.md

 Introduction to Mutual Information

 Mutual Information (MI) is a measure of the mutual dependence between two variables.
 It quantifies the amount of information obtained about one random variable by observing another random variable.
 In machine learning, MI is used for feature selection, dimensionality reduction, and understanding the relationships between variables.

+## Guide to Comparing Group Means Across Multiple Variables in Python

+Introduction to Comparing Group Means

+Comparing group means is a fundamental task in data analysis, allowing us to understand differences between various subsets of our data.
+This guide will walk you through the process using Python, covering essential techniques and statistical methods.

 ## Sensitivity Analysis in AI and ML with Python